abates/bms/README.md

 divided into one sub-collection for each season of the show.

-In addition to folders and collections, an asset can be tagged with arbitrary tags.
+In addition to folders and collections, an asset can be tagged with arbitrary strings.
 Tags are simple organizational indicators used mostly for filtering.
+Tags can be single or multi-word strings.

 Users have access to the assets based on filters.
 A user can only access the assets that are exposed to him via filters applied to his profile.
 A user with